Chaosikaros/VST-Visual-Perception-Benchmark/README.md

 Contributions are welcome!
 Please feel free to submit issues or pull requests to improve the benchmark.

+## Acknowledgments

+- **[Eye-Chart-Fonts](https://github.com/denispelli/Eye-Chart-Fonts)**: Special thanks to Denis Pelli for providing the Sloan and Pelli fonts used in this project.
+Note that these fonts are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Contact

 For questions or support, please open an issue on this repository.